mahendrachhipa/coding-challenge/README.md

 ### connect-game-client
 This directory contains the maven project for the connect-game-client

+### server-client-jars
+This directory contains the jar files for connecr-game server and connect game client

 ## Running the Connect-Game server from command line

 1. Go to the directory where connect-game-0.0.1-SNAPSHOT.jar is saved